ROCm/hipFFT/README.md

 ## Quick CUDA porting guide

 If you have existing CUDA code and want to transition to HIP:
-* [HIPIFY] your code and fix all unspported CUDA features or user-defined macros.
+* [HIPIFY] your code and fix all unsupported CUDA features or user-defined macros.
 * Build with HIP-nvcc to run on an Nvidia device.
 * Build with HIP-clang to run on an AMD device.